-When the meat is cold, it’s easy to slice into ultra-thin slices, which we then place between 2 pieces of sourdough bread with a bit of brown mustard and lettuce.
-If the stars align at the grocery store, we’ll also add avocado, onion and tomato.
+When fully chilled, turkey slices easily into ultra-thin slices, which are perfect between 2 pieces of sourdough bread with a bit of brown mustard and lettuce.
+When the stars align, we’ll also add avocado, onion and tomato.

 I’ll also chop it up and add it to a green salad, toss it with pasta, or turn it into a soup.
 I’ve fancied making enchiladas with it, but have not done so yet.